 About Me

-I am a PhD student in mathematics at Institut de mathématiques de Toulouse, France.
+I am a PhD in mathematics and I am currently teaching in university at Toulouse, France.

 I was born on October 26th, 1998.
 However, you may already know that many Chinese people use a different calendar, so my birthday 🎂 ‘changes’ every year.